 At various times of the year, our older and younger students "buddy up" to share reading and other activities in the library.

 We have a wonderful relationship with our local Bellevue Public Library.
 The public librarians visit our school to conduct special book readings, our 8th graders go on a field trip to learn about the public library's young adult services, and the children and young adult librarians come each spring to introduce their city-wide summer reading program.
-Many of our students participate in the program and several volunteer at the library.
+Many of our students participate in the program and several even volunteer at the library.